JanczakM/travel_template/README.md

 # travel_template

-Wordpress template for travel blog
+Template for travel blog made with html, scss and javascript